ashareef/azher-shareef-io/content/home/about.md

 +++

-# Biography
+# About me

-I'm a full stack developer currently working in a Big Five bank in downtown Toronto.
-Working on modernizing various legacy credit origination functionality by creating microservices on Cloud Foundry platforms like Pivotal CF and IBM Bluemix.
-Currently working with Spring Boot, Spring Cloud Netflix OSS (Config Server, Eureka, Hystrix, Zuul, Ribbon), RabbitMQ, Hashicorp Consul, Hashicorp Vault, OAuth2 and various other open source tools
+I'm a full stack developer currently working at a <a href="https://en.wikipedia.org/wiki/Big_Five_(banks)">Big Five</a> bank in downtown Toronto.
+I work on modernizing various legacy credit origination functionality by creating microservices on Cloud Foundry platforms like Pivotal CF and IBM Bluemix.
+I'm primarily working with Spring Boot, Spring Cloud (Netflix OSS), HashiCorp Vault, OAuth2 and various other open source tools.
+Secondary responsibilities include setting up the CI/CD pipeline using software like Jenkins and other deploy tools.